mtumilowicz/rust-rocket-workshop/README.txt

         * This information is "embedded" in pointers to unsized types, making these pointers "fat".

 1. pattern matching
+    * enums
+        * In memory, enums with data are stored as a small integer tag, plus enough memory to hold all the fields of the largest variant.
+        * The tag field is for Rust’s internal use.
+It tells which constructor created the value and therefore which fields it has.
+        * Enums are also useful for quickly implementing tree-like data structures.
+    * Enums can have methods, just like structs:
     * Rust prohibits match expressions that do not cover all possible values:
+    * borrow of references
+        match account {
+        Account { name, language, .. } => {
+        ui.greet(&name, &language);
+        ui.show_settings(&account); // error: borrow of moved value: `account` }
+        }
+        Here, the fields account.name and account.language are moved into local variables name and language.
+The rest of account is dropped.
+That’s why we can’t borrow a ref‐ erence to it afterward.
+        We need a kind of pattern that borrows matched values instead of moving them. match account {
+        Account { ref name, ref language, .. } => { // You can use ref mut to borrow mut references: ui.greet(name, language);
+        ui.show_settings(&account); // ok
+        }
+        }
+        In a
+        pattern, & matches a reference.
+        match sphere.center() { // sphere.center() returns ref
+        &Point3d { x, y, z } => ...
+        }
+        When we match &Point3d { x, y, z }, the variables x, y, and z receive copies of the coordinates, leaving the original Point3d value intact.
+It works because those fields are copyable.
+If we try the same thing on a struct with noncopyable fields, we’ll get an error: match friend.borrow_car() {
+        Some(&Car { engine, .. }) => // error: can't move out of borrow
+        ...
+        None => {}
+        }
+        You can
+        use a ref pattern to borrow a reference to a part.
+You just don’t own it:
+        Some(&Car { ref engine, .. }) => // ok, engine is a reference

+        * But Rust also provides match guards, extra conditions that must be true in order for a match arm to apply, written as if CONDITION, match point_to_hex(click) {
+        None => Err("That's not a game space."), Some(hex) if hex == current_hex =>
+        Err("You are already there!
+You must click somewhere else"), Some(hex) => Ok(hex)
+        }
+        * Matching Multiple Possibilities
+            * The vertical bar (|) can be used to combine several patterns in a single match arm:
+        * Binding with @ Patterns
+            * Finally, x @ pattern matches exactly like the given pattern, but on success, instead of creating variables for parts of the matched value, it creates a single variable x and moves or copies the whole value into it. rect @ Shape::Rect(..) => {
+              optimized_paint(&rect)
+              }
 1. String vs str
+    * Several standard library features share this little language for formatting strings:
+        • The format! macro uses it to build Strings.
+        • The println! and print! macros write formatted text to the standard output stream.
+        • The writeln! and write! macros write it to a designated output stream.
+        • The panic! macro uses it to build an (ideally informative) expression of terminal dismay.
+    * The Rust String and str types represent text using the UTF-8 encoding form.
+UTF-8 encodes a character as a sequence of one to four bytes
+    * There are two restrictions on well-formed UTF-8 sequences.
+        * First, only the shortest
+        encoding for any given code point is considered well-formed; you can’t spend four bytes encoding a code point that would fit in three.
+        * Second, well-formed UTF-8 must
+          not encode numbers from 0xd800 through 0xdfff or beyond 0x10ffff: those are either reserved for noncharacter purposes or outside Unicode’s range entirely.
+    * Rust’s String and str types are guaranteed to hold only well-formed UTF-8.
+    * A String is implemented as a wrapper around a Vec<u8> that ensures the vector’s contents are always well-formed UTF-8.
     * String literals are enclosed in double quotes.
         * let speech = "\"Ouch!\" said the well.\n";
     * Rust strings are sequences of Unicode characters, but they are not stored in memory